 The eLearning industry is expected to reach over 450 billion in revenue by 2026.
-As the demand for eLearning continues to skyrocket, the importance of having an LMS in your business increases.
+As the demand for eLearning continues to skyrocket, so does the importance of having an LMS.

-A Learning Management system is a powerful tool used to create, deliver, manage, and track the results of eLearning.
-Using this software application, businesses can solve a variety of needs, all the way from training new employees to selling eLearning courses, or training partners and customers.
+A Learning Management system is a powerful tool used to create and manage eLearning.
+Using an LMS, businesses can solve a variety of needs, all the way from training new employees to selling eLearning courses, or training partners and customers.

 Using an LMS, eLearning content can be delivered on-demand or in real-time.
-On-demand, otherwise known as self-paced learning, consists of learning through the use of PDF worksheets, videos, tests, and other content that can be accessed by users on-demand (without the need for live instructors).
-Live learning on the other hand happens in real-time and involves instructors being present during the training.
-Live learning sessions are often hosted using webinars on apps like Zoom.
+On-demand, otherwise known as self-paced learning, consists of learning through the use of PDFs, videos, tests, and other content that can be accessed by users on-demand (without the need for live instructors).
+On the other hand, instructor-led training (ILT) happens in real-time and involves instructors being present during the training.
+ILT sessions are often hosted using webinar apps like Zoom.

-LMSs are used in a wide variety of industries and organizations, and there are many different types; each with a different common use case and set of pros vs. cons.
-Now that you understand the basics, let’s dig deeper and learn exactly what an LMS is and how and why it is the ultimate solution for training and teaching an audience online.
+LMSs are used in a wide variety of industries and organizations, and there are many different types; each with a different everyday use case and set of pros vs. cons.
+Now that you understand the basics, let’s dig deeper and learn exactly what an LMS is and how and why it is the best solution for training and teaching an audience online.

 Why Your Organization Needs An LMS